I. Purpose

 - Pregnancy and parenting related conditions:

-- Absences due to labor, delivery, recovery, prenatal and post-natal medical appointments;
+- Absences due to labor, delivery, recovery, prenatal and post-natal medical appointments.

 - Court Summons